Reel SF

 Then … Ms Milner pursues him, watching as he jumps into the back seat of his car.

-… and Now, minor changes here - awnings have been added at left on the side windows of 1250 Jones and the street signs have been replaced.
+… and Now, minor changes here - the corner mailbox is gone, awnings have been added at left on the side windows of 1250 Jones and the street signs have been replaced.

-Still fuming the next morning she walks up to Teddy and slowly and deliberately tips a bottle of ink over his desktop.
+Hell hath no fury like a woman scorned … still fuming the next morning she slowly and deliberately tips a bottle of ink onto Teddy’s desktop.

 The Woman In Red - "How The Hell Did I Get Up Here?"